-If you’ve just started learning Serbian, you should first take a look at this newer video to learn basic Serbian greetings and expressions, and then continue with the old video for more advanced and fun greetings.
+If you’ve just started learning Serbian, you should first take a look at this newer video, now included in Serbonika, to learn basic Serbian greetings and expressions, and then continue with the old video for more advanced and fun greetings.

 (The transcript is still under the second video.)